-The scandal in Spain continued to loom over Petipa and his family decided that the best option was for him to leave France.
+The scandal of the failed elopement continued to loom over Petipa and his family decided that the best option was for him to leave France as quickly as possible.
 His brother Lucien was familiar with working in Russia and sent an inquiry to Antoine Titus in Saint Petersburg.
 The timing could not have been more perfect, for it coincided with a need to find a strong male lead to partner the Imperial Ballet’s Prima Ballerina Elena Andreyanova, who was the mistress of Alexander Gedeonov, the Director of the Imperial Theatres.
 Titus resolved the dilemmas for both parties and shortly afterwards, Petipa received an invitation from Gedeonov to join the Imperial Ballet as Premier Danseur.
 Petipa was quick to accept the invitation and arrived in Saint Petersburg on the 5th June [O.S.
 24th May] 1847.
 Although Petipa lived in Russia for nearly seventy years, he never mastered the Russian language, but he did officially go by a more Russian name – Marius Ivanovich Petipa.
 However, it can be argued that it was not entirely necessary for him to master Russian since, at the time, many Russians spoke French as a second language, including the Imperial family and many of Petipa’s Russian colleagues and dancers.
 In 1848, his father followed his son to Saint Petersburg, where he taught the classe de perfection at the Imperial Ballet School until his death in 1855.